rob-murray/jekyll-twitter-plugin/README.md

 It is based on the original Jekyll Tweet Tag from [scottwb](https://github.com/scottwb/jekyll-tweet-tag) which has not been updated since Twitter updated their API to require certain preconditions.
 This version uses the excellent [Twitter gem](https://github.com/sferik/twitter) to make requests and handle authentication.

-This plugin replaces the broken plugin mentioned above and uses a different tag name and API - this is by design so that the two plugins can be used, if the original gets fixed.
+This plugin replaces the broken plugin mentioned above and uses a different tag name and API - this is by design so that the two plugins can be separated and you can be certain which plugin is being used.

 ### Features